Closed continuations of Riemann surfaces: Preliminaries

-In the present article we are concerned with conformal embeddings of a Riemann surface into another.
-We begin with confirming terminology.
+A {\em surface\/} means a connected $2$-manifold whose topology has a countable base.
+A surface with boundary is often called a {\em bordered\/} surface or a surface with {\em border\/}.
+As is well-known, every surface is triangulable, and can be endowed with conformal structure, or complex structure provided that it is orientable.

 A {\em Riemann surface\/} is a connected complex manifold of dimension one (see Ahlfors-Sario \cite[II.1E]{AS1960} and Strebel \cite[Definition~1.1]{Strebel1984}), and a {\em bordered Riemann surface\/} is a connected 1-dimensional complex manifold with boundary (see \cite[II.3A]{AS1960} and \cite[Definition~1.2]{Strebel1984}).
 By abuse of language we refer to bordered Riemann surfaces also as Riemann surfaces.
 Thus, when we speak of a Riemann surface, it may be a bordered Riemann surface.
 A bordered Riemann surface is sometimes called a {\em Riemann surface with border}.
 A {\em Riemann surface without border\/} means a Riemann surface which is not a bordered Riemann surface.
 A Riemann surface without border is called {\em closed\/} (resp.\ {\em open}) if it is compact (resp.\ noncompact).
 Thus a compact Riemann surface is either a closed Riemann surface or a compact bordered Riemann surface.
+By a {\em torus\/} we mean a closed Riemann surface of genus one.

-Injective holomorphic mappings of a Riemann surface into another are usually called {\em conformal\/} mappings, where holomorphic mappings of a bordered Riemann surface are supposed to be analytic on the border.
-We use the term ``conformal embedding" to emphasize the injectivity.
-A biholomorphic mapping of a Riemann surface onto another is also referred to as a conformal homeomorphism.
+A holomorphic mapping of a Riemann surface into another is called a {\em conformal embedding\/} if it is a topological embedding at the same time, where holomorphic mappings of a bordered Riemann surface are supposed to be analytic on the border.
+A biholomorphic mapping of a Riemann surface onto another is also referred to as a {\em conformal homeomorphism}.
+Conformal homeomorphisms are conformal embeddings.
 Two Riemann surfaces are said to be {\em conformally equivalent\/} to each other if there is a conformal homeomorphism of one onto the other.